youngwoo-yoon/genea_visualizer/README.md

 ### example.py

 For the GENEA-hosted server at http://129.192.81.125/, the majority of the steps above have been done already.
 All you need to do is to contact the server and send your own files for rendering.
-The included `example.py` file provides an example for doing so, which you can call with a command like this:
+The included `example.py` file provides an example for doing so, which you can call with a command like this (on Windows):

 `python ./example.py <path to .BVH file> --audio_file <path to .WAV file> --output <path where videos will be saved> --server_url <IP where the server is hosted>`

-**To contact the GENEA-hosted server**, and render a BVH file with audio, you may write a command like this:
+**To contact the GENEA-hosted server**, and render a BVH file with audio, you may write a command like this (on Windows):

 `python ./example.py "C:\Users\Wolf\Documents\NN_Output\BVH_Files\mocap.bvh" --audio_file "C:\Users\Wolf\Documents\NN_Output\WAV_Files\audio.wav" --output "C:\Users\Wolf\Documents\NN_Output\Rendered\" --server_url http://129.192.81.125`